 On Sunday, Bill went with the missionaries to have service in the mountains.
 It was the first time that Bill would have the opportunity to preach the Gospel to the people of Haiti.
 It was this experience that led to the beginning of Mission To Haiti.

 A few years would pass before Bill would have the opportunity to visit Haiti again.
-In the early 1970s, Bill was invited to go to Haiti for the second time.
+In the mid 1970s, Bill was invited to go to Haiti for the second time.
 He and another pastor spent a week in a small community near the border of the Dominican Republic.
 This experience was even more eye opening than his first experience.
 On this trip, Bill realized that the Lord was leading him to begin a full time work in Haiti.

-After taking several teams to Haiti to help a church in a rural community, Bill and Ann decided that the Lord was leading them to begin a ministry in Haiti.
+After taking several teams to Haiti to help a church in a rural community, Bill and Ann decided that the Lord was calling them to begin a ministry in Haiti.
 Bill resigned at the church where he was pastoring, and on January 1, 1981 Mission To Haiti was born.